Skip to main content

 Your AI coding agents can run anything a developer can — including the handful of commands that wipe a database, tear down production, or leak a secret.
 This is the pack that draws the line.
 It covers the highest-impact actions across every command family Unbound classifies.
 The genuinely catastrophic and production-scoped actions are stopped; everything else is audited so you build the evidence to decide what to lock down next.
 The family and field values below are exactly what Unbound’s classifier extracts.

 Create these under Policies → Tool Policies → Create Policy.
 Leave User Groups empty to apply org-wide, or scope to a team.
 The four actions are Audit, Warn, Block, and Require Slack Approval (the last needs the Slack integration).
-Not every tool honors Warn (the confirmation prompt) — confirm your agents support it before using it for the Enforce tier, otherwise use Block or Audit.
+Warn is supported on Claude Code and Copilot only — on other tools, use Audit or Block (Block delivers the same outcome; Warn is just the UX nicety where the agent surfaces an inline confirmation).

 Live in three steps